 people under the new law.

-Synthetic Marijuana Law
+Understanding the Synthetic Marijuana Law

 Virginia legislators knew the problems other states were having with synthetic-marijuana

 laws and sought to avoid them.
 Because other states banned specific chemicals,